vuejs/vue-loader/README.md

 }
 ```

-If you also intend to use it to import .pug files as HTML strings in JavaScript, you will need to chain `raw-loader` after the preprocessing loader.
-Note however adding raw-loader would break the usage in Vue components, so you need to have two rules, one of them excluding Vue components:
+If you also intend to use it to import `.pug` files as HTML strings in JavaScript, you will need to chain `raw-loader` after the preprocessing loader.
+Note however adding `raw-loader` would break the usage in Vue components, so you need to have two rules, one of them targeting Vue files using a `resourceQuery`, the other one (fallback) targeting JavaScript imports:

 ``` js
 {